zainabghafoor0/project3_p1/README.md

 ## Project Description

 This repository implements a **text tokenizer (Scanner)** for Part 1 of the Huffman Coding project.
 The scanner reads `.txt` files and extracts words according to specific tokenization rules. **Valid tokens** are sequences of letters (a-z, A-Z) with optional internal apostrophes, all converted to lowercase. **Separators** include digits, punctuation, hyphens/dashes, whitespace, and non-ASCII characters.
 The output is written one token per line to `input_output/<basename>.tokens`.
+Here I tested for two files `call_of_the_wild.txt/tokens` and `TheBells.txt/tokens`

 ## Collaboration & Sources